-The Practical Nursing program is committed to provide a quality educational program, supporting a high standard of care.
-The program will provide specialized training to ensure successful employment in the health science profession.
-Students are encouraged to develop abilities, which will foster professional delivery of health care to hospitals, long term/rehabilitation facilities, and community based agencies.
+The Practical Nursing program is committed to provide the highest quality education so that all of our students are empowered to lead productive and fulfilling lives as lifelong learners and responsible citizens.
+Through cooperative team efforts, the program provides specialized training so that graduate practical nurses become successfully employed in the health science profession.
+Students are encouraged to develop and reflect on capabilities which will foster their participation as professionals in the delivery of health care in hospitals, long term/rehabilitation facilities and community based agencies.

 NCLEX PN Practice Test (Requires Miami-Dade Public Library card.
 Choose Career Tools | Medical/Nursing)

-This program is 1,350 hours in length and includes 680 hours of clinical experience.
-Approximately 14 months of full-time enrollment is necessary to complete this program.
-The program contains an occupational completion point designed to prepare students for an entry level job within this occupational area.
+This program is 1,350 hours in length and includes 675 hours of clinical experience.
+Approximately 15 months are needed to complete the program if attending full time.
+This program contains an occupational completion point designed to prepare students for an entry level job within this occupational area.

 - High School Diploma or GED